sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-listings/what-are-listing-types/index.md

 changed.
 If you want to make changes to a listing type or delete a listing type, it's recommended to close any open listings that were created with the old version of the listing type.
-You can close listings from the Listings tab in the Manage section.
+You can close listings from the "Listings" page in the "Manage" section of the sidebar navigation.

 ## Can I have multiple Listing types?